 The latches (there is no push button on the latest models) close firmly with a loud snap.

 I struggled with this question.
-There are three models (in addition to color) to choose from.
+There are three models (in addition to color variations) to choose from.

 The Pelican 1637AirNF Wheeled Hard Case with Liner, No Insert is the lightest and least expensive model.
 This model provides no interior padding for protection to the case's contents, but my intention was to load a camera backpack filled with gear, and the backpack and the surrounding clothing or other items provide the cushioning needed.